primary-services/primary-services/src/node-api/src/markdown/office-instructions.md

 *If you don’t complete all the data for a city, that’s OK.
 If you plan on coming back to it, make a note to say that.
 If you decide you’re done volunteering for the time being, keep your name in the Updater column, and add a note saying the entry needs finishing.*

+We're working on modifying the system so that all you need to do is log in, no spreadsheet updating required, but in the meantime we'd appreciate if you update the spreadsheet so we know who's working on what!

 ### Go to the Hub

 1. Go to the [Democracy Hub city list](https://admin.mademocracy.com/towns)
-2. On the left, select the city you chose
+2. On the left, select the city you chose, and click on the checkbox to the left to mark it as 'In progress'
 3. You are now on the landing page for that city!
 This is where the magic happens.

-*Yes, the domain is currently hosted at [deadlykitten.com](https://mademocracy.com), at least for right meow.*

 ### Add that sexy municipal information